 The Penn State Difference

-Online Flexibility — The flexibility of studying when and where you want can give you the opportunity to gain new skills and knowledge while maintaining your current responsibilities.
+100% Online Coursework — The flexibility of studying when and where you want can give you the opportunity to gain new skills and knowledge while maintaining your current responsibilities.

-Recognition — Penn State's online geospatial education program has been a trusted leader in online education since 1998.
-More than 6,000 GIS and GEOINT professionals have turned to us to help them advance their career.
+Nationally Recognized and Accredited — Penn State's online geospatial education program has been a trusted leader in online education since 1998.
+More than 6,000 GIS and geospatial intelligence professionals have turned to us to help them advance their career.
 You can feel confident that you are adding a well-known, highly respected credential to your résumé.

 Applicable Skill Set — We take a pragmatic, hands-on approach in the program.
 Our curriculum extends beyond theory so you gain relevant skills that you can apply immediately in the workplace.

-Two Credentials, One Path — Our stackable curriculum gives you the option to begin your program of study with our Graduate Certificate in Geospatial Intelligence Analytics.
+Multicredentialing — Our stackable curriculum gives you the option to begin your program of study with our fully-embedded Postbaccalaureate Certificate in Geospatial Intelligence Applications.
 The 13 credits earned in that certificate program may be applied toward the requirements for this master's degree, allowing you to add two credentials to your résumé.

 - use space-time thinking, knowledge of human and physical geography, problem-solving techniques, and geographic information technologies to improve decision-making